Junker/stumpwm-iwd/README.md

 # StumpWM iwd

-StumpWM module for iwd (iNet wireless daemon)
+StumpWM module for iwd (iNet wireless daemon).
+The module operates in a non-blocking manner, utilizing a separate thread to interact with iwd via DBUS.

 ## Requirements